 Why Dialysis Just Doesn’t Work as Good as Her Ol’ Kidneys

-Excess phosphates building up in the blood stream cause loss of calcium according to the National Kidney Foundation .
+Phosphates, for example, build up in the blood stream causing loss of calcium in the bones.
 This may explain why Nicole’s leg fractured so easily in three places after slipping on ice five years ago.

 Weekends make all these issues more complicated.
 Nicole goes two days without a dialysis treatment (since the clinic is closed on Sundays).
-To avoid nutrient toxicity she will fast for 24-48 hours on distilled water.
+To avoid edema she will fast for 24-48 hours on distilled water.

-In addition to regulating electrolytes and blood pressure, the kidneys perform many other functions that are not replaced by dialysis, including formation of red blood cells (which is why Nicole has required many blood transfusions), vitamin D production and alkalizing the blood stream.
+In addition to regulating electrolytes and blood pressure, the kidneys perform many other functions that are not replaced by dialysis, including formation of red blood cells (which is why Nicole has required many blood transfusions), vitamin D production and alkalization of the blood stream.

-So while dialysis keeps Nicole alive, it’s barely passes as an adequate substitute for functioning kidneys.
+So while dialysis keeps Nicole alive, it is no substitute for functioning kidneys.

 The Link Between Dental Toxicity and Type-1 Diabetes